#14 Sioux - Group Tent along the Creek

 The Creek starts out in the spring looking like a rushing river featuring lots of swimming holes and fishing.However, as the summer evolves it is more of a small creek even though we do dam a portion of it (goes up memorial day weekend and down after labor day) for those that want to use the floating devices we provide (starts out 6 feet and ends up closer to 3 feet).We do not allow individual campfires but have propane fire pits at our glamping sites and group camp sites for ambience – not cooking (glamping sites we provide one propane tank – group sites propane available for purchase).

 We are located in the foothills so we are a short hop to many local attractions that include river rafting, gold mines, wineries and historic towns with great eating establishments.
 There’s always something happened in downtown Placerville.To make things nicer for our guests we have the ability to rent a limited number of tents, cots, individual propane fire pits, BBQs, etc. - anything to make it easier for our campers.Come give our location a try – we think you’ll enjoy yourselves.

-This site is very private and located along the lower creek.
-It is further away from the majority of campers and requires a short walk to the lodge/restrooms.
-This site allows for camping on two levels and can hold up to multiple tents.
-Each camp spot has its own picnic table and this particular site allows you to park several cars right next to your camping spot.
+This site is very private and located along the lower creek and offers three levels.
+There is a large platform (16x16) available to pitch one of your tents.
+It is further away from the majority of campers and requires a short walk (approximately 4 minutes walk) to the lodge/restrooms.
+Each camp spot has its own picnic table and its own propane fire pit.
+Propane canisters are available for rent.
+This particular site is unique in that it allows you to park 2 cars right next to your camping spot.